Different types of bob haircuts are definitely on the rise, and they aren’t slowing down anytime soon.

 A true A-line haircut will not have layers or “stacking” in the back.
 It will also frame the face in the front and curl under the chin.The term 'A-line bob' generally refers to the perimeter of the haircut.
 It means that the hair is shorter in the back, and angles to a longer front.

 A concave haircut, by definition, is a haircut in which the hair is longer in front than it is in back.
 This basically means that a concave bob is just another way to say “A-Line.”

-Just so you know, graduated bobs are pretty much the most common types of bobs I see right now.
+Graduated bobs are one of the more common types of bobs I still see going strong.